niekbosch/clouddocs/README.markdown

 ---

 The 'HPC Cloud' service hosted/operated by SURF was phased out on the 31th Mar.
 2022.
-It was supersed by [SURF Research Cloud](https://researchcloud.surf.nl/).
+It was superseded by [SURF Research Cloud](https://researchcloud.surf.nl/).

 # HPC Cloud documentation